 Release date: December 20 Cast: Jennifer Hudson, Idris Elba, Ian McKellen, Taylor Swift Directed by: Tom Hooper (Les Misérables) Why we're excited: The most ludicrous Broadway musical ever in existence arrives in inexplicable movie form.
 A punchline since the 1980s, Andrew Lloyd Webber's Cats is based on an intentionally nonsensical book of T.S.
 Eliot poems.
 How on Earth it gets transferred to cinema remains to be seen -- will there be people in cat costumes?
 Animation? -- but Les Misérables director Tom Hooper thinks he has a strategy.
 He tapped a bunch of stars to be his Jellicles (Google it) including Jennifer Hudson, Idris Elba, Ian McKellen, Judi Dench, and the most famous cat lady ever, Taylor Swift.

 Release date: December 20 Cast: Daisy Ridley, Adam Driver, John Boyega, Oscar Isaac Directed by: J.J.
-Abrams (Star Wars: The Force Awakens) Why we're excited: As the culmination of the third Star Wars film trilogy, the still-untitled Episode IX will probably be 2019's most anticipated movie of the year.
+Abrams (Star Wars: The Force Awakens) Why we're excited: As the culmination of the third Star Wars film trilogy, Episode IX will probably be 2019's most anticipated movie of the year.
 Whether you loved The Last Jedior hated it, the misadventures of Rey, Finn, and Poe Dameron are going to be the only thing anyone wants to talk about for a good portion of next year, so you might as well mark your calendar to pre-order tickets now.
+(Watch the trailer.)

 Release date: December 25 Cast: Meryl Streep, Saoirse Ronan, Timothée Chalamet, Florence Pugh Directed by: Greta Gerwig (Lady Bird) Why we're excited: Greta Gerwig reteams with Saoirse Ronan and Timothée Chalamet for her first post-Lady Birdfilm: An interpretation of the oft-interpreted Little Women, also featuring Emma Watson, The Little Drummer Girl's Florence Pugh, and Sharp Objects' Eliza Scanlen as the rest of the March sisters.
 It's a top-notch row of young actors expert at breaking your heart.